The process of fusion of all data provided by all onboard and offboard (wingmen, C²…) sensors is what makes the Rafale pretty unique.

 Implementation of the “multi-sensor data fusion” into the Rafale translates into accurate, reliable and strong tracks and into an unambiguous perception of the evolving tactical situation.
 It helps reduce pilot workload, speed up pilot reactivity, and eventually increase situational awareness within and outside the boundaries of the combat sphere.

 It is a fully automated process carried out in three steps:

 The core of these enhanced capabilities of the Rafale lies in a new “Modular Data Processing Unit” (MDPU) that handles the data fusion.

-The MDPU is the cornerstone of the upgradeability of the RAFALE.
-It allows a seamless integration of new weapons and new capabilities to maintain the warfighting relevance of the RAFALE over the years as tactical requirements evolve, and as the computer industry keeps rolling out new generations of processors and software.
+The MDPU is the cornerstone of the Rafale’s upgradeability.
+It allows a seamless integration of new weapons and new capabilities to maintain the warfighting relevance of the Rafale over the years as tactical requirements evolve, and as the computer industry keeps rolling out new generations of processors and software.

-It hinges on the computing power of the MDPU to process data from the RBE2-AESA radar, the “Front Sector Optronic” (FSO) system, the SPECTRA EW system, the IFF, the MICA infrared seekers, and the data link.
+It hinges on the computing power of the MDPU to process data from the RBE2-AESA electronic scanning radar, the “Front Sector Optronic” (FSO) system, the SPECTRA electronic warfare system, the IFF, the MICA infrared seekers, and the data broadcast by the other battlefield players via the data link.

-The comprehensive design of the cockpit provides for everything that aircrews can expect from an “OMNIROLE” fighter: a wide field of view at the front, on both sides, and at the rear, a superior agility, an increased G-protection with 29° tilted seats, and an efficient air conditioning system demonstrated under all climates.
+The comprehensive design of the cockpit provides for everything that aircrews can expect from an “Omnirole” fighter: a wide field of view at the front, on both sides, and at the rear, a superior agility, an increased G-tolerance with 29° tilted seats, and an efficient air conditioning system demonstrated under all climates.